Skip to content

 Which sights are located directly in Cusco?

-Plaza de Armas, Cathedral, Qorikancha, San Blas, San Pedro Market, and the twelve-angled stone are among the most important sites in the center.
+Plaza de Armas, Cathedral, Qorikancha, San Blas, San Pedro Market, and the Twelve-Angled Stone are among the most important places in the center.

 Which excursions are suitable from Cusco?